Singer-songwriter Sia snags first No. 1 on U.S. Billboard chart

-LOS ANGELES (Reuters) - Singer-songwriter Sia, the writing talent behind several pop hits, on Wednesday grabbed her own No. 1 spot on the weekly U.S. Billboard 200 chart for the first time with the album “1,000 Forms of Fear,” according to figures from Nielsen SoundScan.
+LOS ANGELES, July 16 (Reuters) - Singer-songwriter Sia, the writing talent behind several pop hits, on Wednesday grabbed her own No. 1 spot on the weekly U.S. Billboard 200 chart for the first time with the album “1,000 Forms of Fear,” according to figures from Nielsen SoundScan.

 In its debut week, “1,000 Forms of Fear,” sold 52,000 copies, the lowest sales figure for a top-selling album in nearly two years, Billboard said.